Goal

 403 | ForbiddenError | Key lacks contacts:read scope | Search requires contacts:read scope |

-400 | ValidationError | Missing required fields or invalid filter operator | Ensure contactStructureId, page, pageSize, source, and contactSpecification are all present |
+400 | RequiredFieldError | A required body field is missing | Ensure contactStructureId, page, pageSize, source, and contactSpecification are all in the request body |

 429 | TooManyRequestsError | Rate limit exceeded | Wait for the Retry-After period.
 See Rate Limits |

-Next Steps
+Next steps

 - Manage Contacts — create, update, or delete the contacts you find